 The old way of learning or joining a support group was to drive to a physical location.
 Going to physical locations to attend support groups and courses is in the past.

 This doesn’t mean that there is no value in getting together in person with others.
 Instead, it means that because the caregiver’s time is so limited, you can get the help you need in a lot less time.

 Because caregivers are stretched for time, freaking out and melting down, accessing support must be accessible and easy.
-While searching the Internet can have you going down a rabbit hole for hours, it’s a blessing when you find the right resources the first time.
+While searching the Internet can make you go down a rabbit hole for hours, it’s a blessing to find the right resources the first time.

 Next Steps for Being a Caregiver Without Freaking Out

-Before your caregiving situation becomes worse, turns into a crisis, and then turns into a disaster, take the next step to seek education and knowledge.
+Before your caregiving situation worsens, becomes a crisis, and becomes a disaster, take the next step to seek education and knowledge.
 Don’t be the person who says, “I should have joined that group, or I should have joined that class.”